tent/tent-validator/README.md

 ## Writing validations

-The validation DSL is very similar in appearance to RSpec, but is simpler and focused on testing the Tent protocol.
+The validation DSL aims to be simple and focused on testing the Tent protocol.

 ### DSL